lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 ## Assumptions

 Following scenarios assume:
- * there is component version introduced - lscli version is separated from component version.
-It means that i.e. lscli v0.0.1 can provide component PostgreSQL 10.x and/or PostgreSQL 11.x.
+ * there is component version introduced - lambdastack version is separated from component version.
+It means that i.e. lambdastack v0.0.1 can provide component PostgreSQL 10.x and/or PostgreSQL 11.x.
- * there is server-side component - LambdaStack environment is always equipped with server side daemon component exposing some API to lscli.
+ * there is server-side component - LambdaStack environment is always equipped with server side daemon component exposing some API to lambdastack.

 ## Convention
 I used square brackets with dots inside: